astuff/ssc_joystick/README.md

 control mode.

 The steering gain and exponent convert the steering joystick to a desired curvature which is passed down to the steering model.
-The gain defines the maximum curvature, so the default of 0.11 1/meters allows for a minimum turning radius of about 9 meters.
+The gain defines the maximum curvature, so the default of 0.12 1/meters allows for a minimum turning radius of about 8 meters.
 The exponent controls the shape of the reponse: a number closer to 2 or above will mean small joystick movements will translate to very small desired curvatures and therefore steering wheel angles, a number closer to 1 will mean the curvature varies more linearly across the full joystick range.

+The curvature command can also be changed by pressing the left and right steering buttons.
+The updated curvature will be output to the screen.
+The steering joystick will override the value set with the buttons.

 The left and right turn signals can also be controlled with the buttons.
 The turn signals will stay on as long as the button is pressed.